 What is Non-Qualified Deferred Compensation (NQDC)?

-Non-Qualified Deferred Compensation (NQDC) is a type of compensation arrangement where an employee defers a portion of their salary or bonus to a future date.
-Unlike qualified plans, such as 401(k) and pension plans, NQDC plans are not subject to the same legal requirements for participation and contribution limits.
+Non-Qualified Deferred Compensation (NQDC) is an agreement by which an employee can defer the receipt of a current portion of his salary, bonus, or other income until a future time.
+NQDC plans are not subject to the same legal requirements for participation and contribution limits that exist with qualified plans, such as 401(k) and pension plans.

 How is Non-Qualified Deferred Compensation Taxed?

-Employees who participate in an NQDC plan defer a portion of their salary or bonus to a future date, typically after retirement.
-The deferred compensation is not subject to income tax when earned but is instead subject to income tax when the employee receives it.
+With NQDC, employees voluntarily defer a portion of their salary or bonus to some time in the future (often after retirement).
+The deferred compensation is not taxed when earned but instead at some (possibly later) date when the employee receives it.

 How to Set up a Non-Qualified Deferred Compensation Plan?

-Setting up a Non-Qualified Deferred Compensation (NQDC) plan typically involves several steps:
+Generally, a Non-Qualified Deferred Compensation (NQDC) plan requires several steps to set up:

-- Create a plan document that outlines the terms of the NQDC plan, including the deferral election process, distribution options, and the timing of payments.
+- Draft a plan document of the terms of the NQDC plan (including, for example, the deferral election process, distribution options, and timing).

-- Communicate the plan details to eligible employees and allow them to make deferral elections.
+- Notify eligible employees of the plan and the opportunity to make deferral elections.

 - Establish a funding mechanism for deferred compensation, such as an employer-owned life insurance policy or a rabbi trust, which can help protect the deferred compensation from creditors.

-- Comply with regulatory requirements, such as the non-discrimination rules, which require that the NQDC plan does not favor highly compensated employees unfairly.
+- Meet regulatory requirements, such as the non-discrimination rules, which require that the NQDC plan not discriminate against a highly compensated employee.

 Also, See: After-Tax Contributions